 X Tipping/Gratuities for guide & driver

-- Special request (diet or vegetarian...) should be sent before your departure date.
+- Special requests (diet or vegetarian...) should be sent before your departure date.

 • Children less than 4 years of age are FOC, sharing a room with parent/s.